 The Georgia O'Keeffe Museum has been careful to display the artist's work in accordance with her preferences.
 O'Keeffe wanted her work shown in simple, reductive, and elegant spaces.
 She wanted them placed on walls that were pearl gray or white.
 O'Keeffe wanted as little signage as possible.
 There was to be no wall text.
 The frames used for her artwork had to be non-intrusive and elegant.
 These standards are followed by museums and galleries around the world that display O'Keeffe's work.

 The work done by Georgia O'Keeffe has been popular in the world of art for a number of decades.
 It is easily recognized in the United States and around the world.
 There are hundreds of examples of her work in dozens of public collections available internationally.
 They can be found in collections in North and Central America as well as Europe and Asia.

 When O'Keeffe passed away in 1986, over half of her lifetime work, consisting of thousands of pieces of work, was owned by O'Keeffe when she died.
 She saved a number of pieces of her work to document her art career.
 She preserved samples of her work done on canvas as well as on board.
 O'Keeffe also was very adept at working on paper supports.
-She created art with watercolor, pastels as well as charcoals.
+She created art with watercolor, pastels and charcoals.
 O'Keeffe's goal was always to save the work that defined her as an artist.

 Body of Work

 The museum is dedicated to perpetuating the artistic legacy of Georgia O'Keeffe.
 During her life, Georgia O'Keeffe created a body of work that is impressive with its clean lines and precision, as well as its elegant aesthetics.
 Her definitive style was a way people recognized her work.
 It represented O'Keeffe, and this style was used by her to promote the uniqueness of her artwork.